 - Physical Distancing Temporary adjustments are in place to promote physical distancing.

-- Reduced Contact Experiences may be modified in order to reduce contact.
+- Reduced Contact Experiences may be modified to reduce contact.

 Currently not available at the Magic Kingdom

-Several changes have been announced during the initial period of the Magic Kingdom reopening.
+Several changes are currently in place at the Magic Kingdom.
 During the reopening period, the following have been suspended:

 - Single Rider Lines

 - Extra Magic Hours(it has been confirmed that this will not be returning)